$(g-2)_\mu$ in the 2HDM and slightly beyond -- an updated view: 2HDM with vector-like Leptons

 with

 and $\mathcal{N}^{(1)}=2x(1-x)-1$ and $\mathcal{N}^{(2)}=1$.
 Regarding diagram (b), caution must be taken since, contrarily to what happens in the 2HDM, charged-current interactions are now left- and right-handed -- see Eq.~\eqref{eq:LCC}.
-The result in this case is
+We have computed the contribution from this diagram, the result being:

 where the function $\mathcal{G}$ is

 The term proportional to $\omega_{L(R)}$ takes the left (right)-handed component of the charged-current interactions with the new leptons, such that:

 The first term is analogous to that for quarks presented in Ref.~\cite{Ilisie:2015tra}, while the second has the same structure as the general terms obtained in Ref.~\cite{Yang:2009zzh}.